WHERE WE GOT OUR NAME

 She is the owner and farmer at billie & jean's.
 You can find her planting, harvesting, processing, marketing, and selling!
 Stop by the farmers' markets to talk to Leigh'Ann about baking, yoga, tennis, or gardening!

 She is the partner at billie & jean's.
-You can find her building and assisting with all sorts of projects when she gets off work!
+You can find her building, flipping beds, growing microgreens, and assisting with all sorts of projects!
 Stop by the farmers' markets to talk to Jordan about hiking, theatre, cooking, or roller derby!

 HOW WE STARTED